Reporting of State Debts and Hold Offset Procedures (APS 028)

 The Comptroller’s office is authorized to offset state payments against a person’s state debt, and must also issue a payment, referred to as an overage, to the person for any remaining amounts after an offset.
 The Offset Process describes these procedures.

 The Comptroller’s office must provide notice of a held payment to the person on warrant hold and specify a deadline for paying the state debt before the offset.
-The Comptroller’s office mails the payee a notice of held payments 30 days before an offset occurs.
-This notice also provides an option for the payee to authorize a voluntary offset before the 30th day.
+The Comptroller’s office mails the payee a notice of held warrants at least 30 days before an offset occurs.
+This notice also provides an option for the payee to authorize a voluntary offset before the end of the notice period.

 Government Code, Section 403.055 (e-1) authorizes the Comptroller’s office to release held warrants that exceed the amount of other held warrants sufficient to cover the debt amount.
-These warrant releases will be processed on a case-by-case basis upon request from the payee.
+These warrant releases are processed on a case-by-case basis upon request from the payee.

-If the payee settles the state debt within the 30 days, the held warrant(s) will be released; otherwise, the offset will occur.
+If the payee settles the state debt within the 30 days, the held warrant(s) are released; otherwise, the offset will occur.
 When an overage payment is required, it is issued via warrant or direct deposit and distributed to the payee by the Comptroller’s office.

-If the payee reports the overage warrant has not been received or is lost, the overage warrant may be canceled and reissued after two weeks from the date the original overage warrant was issued.
+If the payee reports the overage warrant has not been received or is lost, the warrant may be canceled and reissued after two weeks from the date the original warrant was mailed.

 Multiple State Debts

 When a payee has multiple state debts, the Comptroller’s office has the statutory authority to determine the order of offset.
-Family Code, Section 231.007, makes the Attorney General’s office the sole assignee of each payment to a person reported as delinquent in child support; therefore, the Attorney General’s office has the highest offset priority.
+Family Code, Section 231.007, makes the Attorney General’s office the sole assignee of each payment to a person reported as delinquent in child support; therefore, a child support delinquency debt has the highest offset priority.
 The Comptroller’s tax delinquencies have the next offset priority.
-Other state debts are prioritized in the order of their hold dates (older debts have higher priority) as reported to the Texas Identification Number System (TINS).
+Other state debts are prioritized in the order of the date reported to the Texas Identification Number System (TINS); older debts have a higher priority.

 Agency Responsibilities